qgrail/ReviewQA/README.md

 ReviewQA is relational aspect-based opinion reading dataset released by [NAVER LABS Europe](http://www.europe.naverlabs.com/).

 It contains more than 500.000 natural language questions over 100.000 documents.
+The data are availabe [here](https://github.com/qgrail/ReviewQA/tree/master/data).

 This dataset has been designed to evaluate machine reading models over a set of challenging relational tasks.